Hello, my friends. The elseworld’s trinity will once again become complete. As such, welcome back to another entry in the series known as…

 When she rightfully doesn’t comply, the thug proceeds to kill the two black men.
 Stunned by what happened, she takes care of the lone assassin before falling to her knees in tears over the fact that she was forced to stop one violent act with another.

-We then cut to May 1967 where Becca had given up trying to deliver peace elsewhere since they never seem to end peacefully.
+We then cut to May 1967 where Bekka had given up trying to deliver peace elsewhere since they never seem to end peacefully.
 It turns out that she has spent the intervening years looking for balance and inner peace.
 Thanks to the hippie movement, she’s been able to make progress as she continues her spiritual harmonizing during a concert in a New York City dive.

 Suddenly, she sees and hears a young woman freaking out.
-Becca follows the lady outside and uses her Mother Box to purge the nightmarish illusions.
-Just then, the woman’s friends arrive and thank Becca for her assistance.
+Bekka follows the lady outside and uses her Mother Box to purge the nightmarish illusions.
+Just then, the woman’s friends arrive and thank Bekka for her assistance.
 After she gets invited to join them for some coffee, we proceed to learn that the young woman is named Suzie Sunshine and her compatriots are Doctor Psycho (the one wearing sunglasses) and Guitar Joe.

-The hippies want to share Becca’s vision of peace and harmony throughout all races, so they invite her to join up with them in order to make it happen.
+The hippies want to share Bekka’s vision of peace and harmony throughout all races, so they invite her to join up with them in order to make it happen.
 From there, she heads out with “The Hairies” into the country and arrives at their sanctuary: an abandoned farmhouse.
 That night, she shares a peaceful evening with Guitar Joe and enjoys her time, even to a point where she’s considering on permanently staying with his group.
 Just as she starts to head upstairs, she notices a light coming from the other side of a door.

 Upon entering, she finds out that Doctor Psycho has a private laboratory in the house.
-When he arrives and scolds Becca & Guitar Joe for coming into his workplace without his permission, he states that he’s making the purest of elixirs.
+When he arrives and scolds Bekka & Guitar Joe for coming into his workplace without his permission, he states that he’s making the purest of elixirs.

-The next day, Becca displays her superhuman strength as she easily lifts the Hairies’ van out of a ditch.
+The next day, Bekka displays her superhuman strength as she easily lifts the Hairies’ van out of a ditch.
 Observing the scene from afar, Doctor Psycho tells Guitar Joe that she’s going to become a huge figure among their group.

-Over time, it became true as Becca managed to inspire some members of the Hairies (mostly women) to drop the stereotypical roles of the past and embrace something better.
+Over time, it became true as Bekka managed to inspire some members of the Hairies (mostly women) to drop the stereotypical roles of the past and embrace something better.
 She even shared her wisdom and a new mental experience through the crystals that came from her Mother Box.
-However, this caused a split among the group as some sided with her while others sided with Guitar Joe.
+However, this caused a split amongst the group as some sided with her while others sided with Guitar Joe.

 Unaware of the divide caused by her good intentions, she focused her efforts on finding out what hidden project Doctor Psycho has in store from inside his lab.
-One night, Becca sneaks in and discovers a trap door.
+One night, Bekka sneaks in and discovers a trap door.
 Upon entering, she’s horrified to discover mutated humans being kept underneath.
 From there, they proceed to attack her.

-After fending them off, Doctor Psycho and Guitar Joe arrive as Becca demands to know why there’s mutants down here.
+After fending them off, Doctor Psycho and Guitar Joe arrive as Bekka demands to know why there’s mutants down here.
 It turns out that these were people who volunteered to test out Doctor Psycho’s experimental drugs, but they ended up as the twisted abominations that they are.
 From there, we get his backstory.
 He used to work for the CIA on a project called MKUltra, which used psychotropic drugs on unwilling and unknowing humans.
-Despite Doctor Psycho and Guitar Joe trying to convince her that they’re trying to turn these unfortunate folks into “gods” and that this will ultimately lead to a perfect utopia, Becca isn’t convinced in the slightest.
+Despite Doctor Psycho and Guitar Joe trying to convince her that they’re attempting to turn these unfortunate folks into “gods” and that this will ultimately lead to a perfect utopia, Bekka isn’t convinced in the slightest.

 In her drug trip, she sees New Genesis and Apokolips merged as one following the hostile takeover by Highfather and his fellow warriors (see my review of the film for more on that detail).
 With images of her former allies looking to attack her, she ends up smashing out of the house in a drug-induced rage.

-Because of this incident, a fallout has occurred as some of the Hairies packed up their belongings to join Becca at another commune while others continued to stay loyal to Doctor Psycho and Guitar Joe.
+Because of this incident, a fallout has occurred as some of the Hairies packed up their belongings to join Bekka at another commune while others continued to stay loyal to Doctor Psycho and Guitar Joe.
 While searching for the mutated figures in the basement, she learns that Doctor Psycho moved his lab equipment and the “burnouts” to a different location.
-After promising a reckoning onto him, Becca moves out and sets up “New, New Genesis” alongside Suzie and their fellow hippies.
+After promising a reckoning onto him, Bekka moves out and sets up “New, New Genesis” alongside Suzie and their fellow hippies.

 Meanwhile, Doctor Psycho resumes his nefarious work.
-Due to a crystal that Becca accidentally left behind, he plans on using its power to turn his test subjects into something more than human.
+Due to a crystal that Bekka accidentally left behind, he plans on using its power to turn his test subjects into something more than human.
 Guitar Joe realizes that his partner has gone too far and tries to stop him, but Doctor Psycho easily knocks him out and begins to set his plans in motion.

-We then cut to Becca and her fellow hippies as they enjoy a peaceful night around the campfire.
+We then cut to Bekka and her fellow hippies as they enjoy a peaceful night around the campfire.
 Suddenly, her advanced hearing picks up a disturbing sound approaching their home.
-After suiting up and telling her brothers and sisters to seek shelter inside, the “Burnouts” arriving on their newly-mutated wings.
+After suiting up and telling her brothers and sisters to seek shelter inside, the “Burnouts” arrive on their newly-mutated wings.
 Even as she recognizes them as Doctor Psycho’s test subjects, she knew that they came to kill and proceeds to fight them off.

 After an hour of fierce combat, Wonder Woman manages to defeat the winged creatures.
 Suddenly, one last monster swoops in and attacks her.
 When she manages to see what she’s facing, it turns out to be Guitar Joe.
-Having become one of Doctor Psycho’s horrifying guinea pigs, he proceeds to viciously beat Becca up.
+Having become one of Doctor Psycho’s horrifying guinea pigs, he proceeds to viciously beat Bekka up.

 Suddenly, she notices a crystal shard glowing from his chest.
-As such, Wonder Woman stops an attack and accesses the fragment embedded on Joe’s body.
+As such, Wonder Woman stops his attack and accesses the fragment embedded on Joe’s body.
 Using their connection towards each other and their fellow people, it manages to not only rid the “Burnouts” of their monstrous appearances, but also completely heals them as well.

-Later, Becca investigates the cave which served as Doctor Psycho’s hideout.
+Later, Bekka investigates the cave which served as Doctor Psycho’s hideout.
 However, not only did he escape but he also cleared out his entire set of lab equipment.
 After climbing out of the rock formation, she tells Suzie and Joe that she’s going to leave the group.
 She tells them that the only way to bridge the gap between peaceful bliss and the ignorant society is to go out into the world and make that connection happen.
 And so, the comic ends with Wonder Woman flying off into the sky promising to never forget her newfound friends.

 Now for the good stuff, my character analysis.
 Just like Batman and Superman, she’s initially an outsider who struggles to find her place in the world.
 The hippie movement helps in restoring her life through spiritual harmony and inspires various hippies (including Suzy and Joe) towards better tomorrows.
 This is cleaver due to the ’60s counterculture that’s taking place during the meat of the story.
 Afterwards, her battles inspire her to take a different approach towards stopping injustice thanks to the influence of her former group.
 For her foe, Doctor Psycho’s falling out with the CIA can represent the time period.
 After all, America was entrenched in the Vietnam War and the decade provides him with a resentment of anti-establishment in his efforts to “stick it to the man”.
 With his army of mutated “Burnouts”, it seems to imply that he wants to ultimately get back at his former job for rightfully stopping his insane work.
 All of this is done under extremely pleasing art work.
 The bright and trippy colors supports the time frame really well and is very comfortable to the eyes.
 If there was anything to criticize, then I would go after Doctor Psycho’s plans.
 He sends his “Burnouts” to get rid of Wonder Woman, but what would the rest of his plan be?
 Would it just be to reclaim the defected Hairies and turn them into his mutated army as well?
 If so, then how far would it go?
 His plan is foiled and easily squashed, so this may turn up in the second season of Gods & Monsters Chronicles.
-However, would his armada been powerful enough to overthrow the CIA in given the chance?
+However, would his armada have been powerful enough to overthrow the CIA if given the chance?
 Either than that, there’s not much to criticize.

 Overall, this is a very enjoyable comic.
-The artwork is really well done, the supporting cast fill their roles efficiently and Becca gets some dimension towards her persona as a superhero.
+The artwork is really well done, the supporting cast fill their roles efficiently and Bekka gets some dimension towards her persona as a superhero.
 She’s really likable enough in her pursuit for righteous balance during a hectic timeframe and has an opposing foe who fits with the troubling problems of the period.
 It’s worth a read to see how a fury of New Genesis gets molded into an amazing Amazon.

 Next Time: Now that the Trinity’s backgrounds have been explored, one question still remains.
 How did they unite to become their universe’s greatest superhero team?
 The three-part explanation will begin to be answered as we dig into “Justice League: Gods & Monsters #1”.